SrijanBadhya/Debsoc/Running the PES Debsoc.md

 However, many issues of regular mocks are exacerbated in cross mocks, and hence you often may not be able to tap into their benefits.
 1. Mixidea and 4crossmock are more bloated than ever, and the dead outnumber the living.
 2. Most cross mocks get cancelled due to the adj scarcity.
 Even if you do find an adj, they're unlikely to be of high quality (because only new judges are the ones willing to judge a random cross mock) and give you the, 'mind-blowing diverse genius new perspective ' feedback which you're looking for.
-3. The whole argument of cross mocks is that regular mocks lead to inbreeding, where everyone's just following the same debate gene pool, and hence in iso
+3. The whole argument of cross mocks is that regular mocks lead to inbreeding, where everyone's just following the same debate gene pool.
+Everyone is isolated and could be veering off what real debate is, and there's no one to correct them.
+- I think this is slightly exaggerated, because as long as people have access to the WUDC BP manual, you'll be mostly right enough.

 ## A few issues of sessions that persist